Puriney/scRNA.seq.course/02-intro.md

 <p class="caption">(\#fig:intro-rna-seq-workflow)Single cell sequencing (taken from [here](https://en.wikipedia.org/wiki/Single_cell_sequencing))</p>
 </div>

 Overall, experimental scRNA-seq protocols are similar to the methods used for bulk RNA-seq.
-For a discussion on experimental methods, please see reviews by [Saliba et al](http://nar.oxfordjournals.org/content/42/14/8845), [Handley et al](http://www.sciencedirect.com/science/article/pii/S1097276515003068)  or [Kolodziejczyk et al](http://www.sciencedirect.com/science/article/pii/S1097276515002610).
+For a discussion on experimental methods, please see reviews by [@Saliba2014-dy], [@Handley2015-yi] or [@Kolodziejczyk2015-xy].

 ## Computational Analysis